muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

     ```bash
     python -m playwright
     ```
-    *Note for Raspberry Pi:* This was built and tested on a Raspberry Pi 5 running 64-bit OS.
-For deployment, it's headless on a Raspberry Pi Zero W using Pi OS Lite to keep power usage and costs low.
-If issues come up, check compatibility for your specific Pi model and install any missing system dependencies manually.
+    *Note for OS:* This was built and tested on macOS and Raspberry Pi 5 64-bit OS.
+For deployment, it's headless on 64-bit OS Lite.
+Use Windows at your own peril.

 ## Running the Pipeline (manually)